 Shading rules

 In TwinCAT it is in principle allowed to use the same identifier for different elements.
 For example, a function block and a variable can be named the same.
-However, to prevent confusion, this should be avoided.
+However, name the function block and variable differently to avoid confusion.

 In the following code snippet, a local function block instance has the same name as a function: